 The Visa Waiver Program

-A visitor coming to the United States as a business visitor or a tourism from a list of countries designated by the Attorney General for inclusion in the Visa Waiver Program, does not need a visa (B visa) if he or she intends to come to the United States for 90 days or less to transact business (WB status) or for tourism (WT status).
+The visa waiver program allows visa free travel to the United States for citizens of certain countries, if the person meets certain requirements.
+A visitor coming to the United States as a business visitor or a tourism from a list of countries designated by the Attorney General for inclusion in the Visa Waiver Program (VWP), may not need a visa (B visa) if he or she intends to come to the United States for 90 days or less to transact business (WB status) or for tourism (WT status).

 To be eligible for the visa program the visitor coming for 90 days or less must present